Tornado outbreak of May 18–21, 2025: Haviland, Kansas

 Mid-Range EF3 tree damage near Haviland.

-A third large tornado first touched down directly south of Brenham at 10:04 pm CDT and moved northeastward.
+A third strong tornado first touched down directly south of Brenham at 10:04 pm CDT and moved northeastward.
 After crossing US 54, it struck a Union Pacific intermodal train west of Haviland, overturning about 100 double-stack railcars.
 The train had been stopped when the tornado struck, but no casualties were reported, nor have any hazardous materials been released into the environment.
 Moving to the northeast, the tornado debarked trees and inflicted significant damage to power lines on I Street in rural Kiowa County.
 More EF2-rated damage was inflicted to a 0.50 mi stretch of power lines and poles on 47th Avenue.
 A home was destroyed at EF2 intensity, as the tornado continued northeast, a home on G Street was deroofed.
 On E Street, a pivot was tossed and significantly damaged.
 The tornado first reached EF3 intensity as it debarked hardwood trees in a forested area near 53rd Avenue.
 It continued producing damage as it moved to the north and northeast before lifting near 57th Avenue at 10:34 pm CDT.

-Iuka, Kansas
+Cullison–Iuka, Kansas

-A fourth large tornado touched down on Northwest 20th Street in Pratt County at 10:47 pm CDT, flipping a pivot at EF0 intensity while moving to the northeast.
+A fourth intense tornado touched down on Northwest 20th Street, north of Cullison in Pratt County at 10:47 pm CDT, flipping a pivot at EF0 intensity while moving to the northeast.
 The tornado rapidly intensified as it impacted a property on Northwest 30th Street, where softwood trees were debarked and a metal building system was completely destroyed.
 The tornado turned eastward, breaking power lines at EF2 intensity on Northwest 40th Avenue and Northwest 50th Avenue.
 A pivot was flipped and separated into pieces as the tornado neared Iuka; it tracked north of town before dissipating at 11:08 pm CDT.
 An EFU satellite tornado also occurred south of Iuka.